 Target is a prominent US competitor of Amazon.
 Traditionally, it was a brick-and-mortar operation, but it has since moved decisively into the online space.

 The company offers competitive commission rates across its entire range of products, but its payment structure is quite complicated.
 The percentage of sale value you receive depends on the number of referrals you generate and the product category.

-For health and beauty products, Target fixes commissions at 1 percent, no matter what your monthly volume.
+For health and beauty products, Target fixes commissions at 1%, no matter what your monthly volume.
 For other product categories, however, the commission is progressive – the more successful referrals you generate, the higher percentage you get paid.
-For baby gear and furniture, commissions range from 3 percent to a maximum of 5 percent for those selling more than 10,001 units per month.
-For home and outdoor living, you start at 5 percent and work your way up to 8 percent.
+For baby gear and furniture, commissions range from 3% to a maximum of 5% for those selling more than 10,001 units per month.
+For home and outdoor living, as well as apparel & accessories, you start at 5% and work your way up to 8%.

 Target’s affiliate program, however, comes with a slight downside: it is not suitable for every niche.
 Yes, it’ll work for home improvements and outdoor living, but it isn’t so suited to fitness websites.
 Also, like Walmart, Target is not particularly generous with its cookie duration.
 Customers must convert within seven days of clicking your link for you to get paid.